whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

 In the coming years, she kept going back to help others escape, over and over.
 She was never caught, but if she had been, she'd have been tortured with unthinkable cruelty.
 But she loved her people so much, she was willing to accept the risk.

 Tubman described the sense of being moved by a greater power very vividly.
-Whenever someone remarked on her courage or good fortune, she would say, "Don't I tell you, Missus, 'twan't me, 'twas de Lord!
-Jes' so long as he wanted to use me, he would take keer of me, an' when he didn't want me no longer, I was ready to go; I always tole him, I'm gwine to hole stiddy on to you, an' you've got to see me trou."
+Whenever someone remarked on her courage or good fortune, she would say, "'Twan't me, 'twas de Lord!
+Jes' so long as he wanted to use me, he would take keer of me, an' when he didn't want me no longer, I was ready to go."

 Jesus Christ and Martin Luther King Jr were the same -- both of them repeatedly acknowledged that they were going to die because of the ways they served their people, and yet they kept on serving in the deepest ways they knew how.